Azure/azure-sdk-for-js/sdk/monitor/monitor-query/TROUBLESHOOTING.md

 - You have the right workspace ID
 - You are setting the correct time interval for the query.
 Try expanding the time interval for your query to see if that returns any results.
-- If your Kusto query also has a time interval, the query is evaluated for the intersection of the time interval in the query string and the time interval set in the `QueryTimeInterval` param provided the query API.
+- If your Kusto query also has a time interval, the query is evaluated for the intersection of the time interval in the query string and the time interval set in the `QueryTimeInterval` parameter provided to the query API.
 The intersection of these time intervals may not have any logs.
-To avoid any confusion, it's recommended to remove any time interval in the Kusto query string and use `QueryTimeInterval` explicitly.
+To avoid any confusion, it's recommended to remove any time interval in the Kusto query string.
+Use `QueryTimeInterval` explicitly.

 ### Troubleshooting server timeouts when executing logs query request